In today's multicultural society, learning a language has never been more important. It's a myth that everyone speaks English.

 The reality is that 90% of the world's population live in countries where English is not the native language and 75% of the world's population don't speak any English at all.
 Another myth is that the only jobs which use languages are teaching or translating.
 It's true that there is a great demand for language teachers and translators, but other types of work it could lead to are; sales and marketing, journalism, HM Forces, hotel/leisure industry, and banking and finance, to name just a few.
 In fact, languages are useful whatever path your career takes.

 The Modern Foreign Languages Department here at St. Christopher's consists of seven specialist teachers.
-We offer French to all pupils from year 7, and those pupils in set 1 also study German from year 8.
-Both French and German are offered at GCSE level, along with Spanish, which is taught from scratch at the start of year 10.
-The department has annual subscriptions to the websites Linguascope and Atantt, which enable pupils to access resources and games from home as well as school.
+We offer French, Spanish and German from year 7 through to A-Level.
+The department has annual subscriptions to the websites Linguascope and Atantot, which enable pupils to access resources and games from home as well as school.

 Key Stage 3